 On the floor, I was able to bond with my patients more.
 [My facility was] really good about continuity of care, where if I worked 2 or 3 days in a row, I would have the same patients.
 You build a bond with them and possibly with their family members, build good trust and rapport, so I’ve really liked that aspect of it the most.
 And also I’m really into cardiothoracic stuff, I learned a lot of it in the ER and from that floor, I learned a ton, as far as the different surgeries they would have.

-NurseGrid: That sounds like such rich, diverse experience.
+NurseGrid: That sounds like such a rich, diverse experience.
 What sort of nursing do you provide now?

 I’m a sedation nurse – we sedate up to moderate sedation.
 I also monitor vitals and the patient’s respiratory status.
 I document the entire procedure, so what I’m doing and what the doctor’s doing.